sarietta/theoputer-blog/content/posts/clock-extras.md

 execution, switch over to manual stepper mode, and then start stepping through instructions.

-To enable this behaviod we need two things:
+To enable this behavior we need two things:

 1. A control signal that can inhibit/enable the clock signal
 1. A way to override the control signal to step over the instruction that set it